 There is nowhere to buy food or water on the route, so you will need to prepare adequate provisions beforehand.
 That said, bring a water bottle so that you can fill it up along the way.
 For example, you can fill up your water along the Skoga river.
 It’s best to wear, or take with you, lots of layers to protect yourself from the upper volcanic region, which is colder and more windy.
 Hiking boots are essential.
 If you are staying in the Fimmvörðuháls mountain hut, sleeping bags are required as well.

 The Fimmvörðuháls hike is not easy so an adequate fitness level is required.
 No matter how experienced you are, it is still possible to lose the trail.
 Having a GPS application on your phone is always come in handy.
 Alternatively, do bring a guide with you.

 The Fimmvörðuháls hiking trail shows you the best Iceland has to offer in just 1-2 days.
 Perfect for the time-conscious traveller, this hike and trek will help you tick off a bunch of things on your bucket-list: gushing waterfalls, lush river land, barren volcanic terrain and immense glaciers.
 Please do read our 5 Best Treks and Hikes in Iceland for further hiking and trekking trails in Iceland.
+If you are in Iceland for a short duration, then do check out the 10 Best Day Hikes in Iceland.
 If you’re unsure whether trekking and hiking is your thing, check out the top things to do in Iceland.